DrStef/stft-cwt-complex-mask-denoising/README.md

 - **Bottleneck**: 256-feature layer for high-capacity representation
 - **Decoder**: Symmetric upsampling with additive skip connections and bilinear interpolation to preserve fine acoustic details
 - **Output**: Complex Ideal Ratio Mask (Real + Imaginary)
-- **Banana Clamping** — frequency-dependent dynamic scaling applied at the final layer to constrain the mask according to acoustic priors.
+- **frequency-dependent dynamic scaling - banana clamping** applied at the final layer, inspired by the Speech Banana in audiology, to better constrain the mask according to the natural energy distribution of human speech.
   The Banana Clamping profile was specifically designed for **hostile and non-stationary environments** such as industrial machinery, and other strong broadband noises.
 In the notebook: helicopter, chainsaw from the ESC_10 dataset.
   It provides a clear advantage in these difficult conditions by applying stronger suppression where needed while preserving naturalness in the vocal range.
 On more stationary noises (e.g. rain or sea waves), the benefit is smaller and a simpler constant clamping K=+/-5 can perform comparably.

 <br>